sekka1/AWS-REST-API-Server/README.md

     curl -X POST localhost:8080/json-strip-comments \
     -d 'json={/**comment here*/ "json":"here"}'

+## SQS

+### receiveMessage

+AWS documentation on the parameters: http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/SQS.html#receiveMessage-property

+The params has to be URL encoded.

+    curl localhost:8080/sqs/<URL encoded params per the doc>

 Docker Container
 =================
 There is a Dockerfile at the root of this project to setup a ready to go container serving out this functionality.